Learning Lens Blur Fields: Results

 \subsection{Comparing iPhone 12 Pro and 14 Pro Lens Blur Fields}

-Our method can resolve the differences in optical behavior between the wide-angle cameras on two separate iPhone 12 Pro devices (Supplement S2) and two separate iPhone 14 Pro devices (\cref{fig:device-id}).
+Our method can resolve the differences in optical behavior between the wide-angle cameras on two separate iPhone 12 Pro devices (Supplement Sec.
+S-II) and two separate iPhone 14 Pro devices (\cref{fig:device-id}).
 To demonstrate this, we conduct two types of repeatability experiments.

-First, we assesses the variation in estimated blur fields for a single camera with successive captures, where the only difference is the acquisition app's closure, and the camera's placement remains constant.
+First, we assesses the variation in estimated blur fields for a single camera with successive captures, where the only difference is the closing and re-launching the acquisition app, while camera placement remains constant.
 This first type of evaluation measures the sensitivity of our method to device-centric parameters, such as focus-position repeatability or repeatability of camera software settings.
 Second, we evaluate the variation in estimated blur fields after closing the acquisition app, unmounting, and remounting the phone, which assesses repeatability of the entire acquisition procedure.

 For both experiments, we use each device to capture 4 separate focal stack datasets and train a separate model for each repeatablity investigation (\emph{i.e.,} a total of 8 datasets per iPhone). \cref{fig:device-id} shows recovered 5D lens blur fields and 2D PSF slices recovered for each device, averaged across the four trials.
 We find that the standard deviation of estimated PSF values across trials is significantly smaller than the RMS difference between the mean PSFs of each device.
 Moreover, we see clear differences between the PSFs in the Supplement, especially near the PSF boundaries.
 Our method is sufficiently sensitive to uncover such cross-device differences without specialized hardware.
-Supplement S2 contains additional details on these repeatability experiments.
+Supplement Sec.
+S-II contains additional details on these repeatability experiments.